Step 4 of the HotDocs Author workflow: Create regions and rules

 Field Type

-The Field Type element of the HotDocs Field Editor declares whether the currently selected HotDocs Field is a placeholder field or an instruction field.
+The Field Type section of the HotDocs Field Editor displays whether the currently selected HotDocs Field is a placeholder field or an instruction field.
+This section appears when you select an existing field in the template.

 Field Properties